ToolShedTested

 Makita XRJ05Z 18V LXT Reciprocating Saw

 The overhead work specialist.
-Best compact geometry and vibration control under $200.
+Best compact geometry and vibration control within this budget tier.

 Key features